naveenkrishna18/algorithms_and_problems/README.md

 # algorithms_and_problems
-An Repository For Some of algorithms and problems
+An Repository For Some of algorithms and problems for practice